MahajanPreksha/DSA-in-CPP/LinkedList/README.md

 # Introduction

-Linked List: It is a linear data structure used to store a list of values.
+- Linked List: It is a linear data structure used to store a list of values.
 These are memory blocks linked to each other.

-Array: It is a single memory block with partitions.
+- Array: It is a single memory block with partitions.

 # Array vs Linked List
 ## Array
 - It is a single memory block with partitions.

 ### Challenges of Array
 1. **Static size:** We cannot increase/decrease the size of the array.
 2. **Contiguous memory allocation:** There should be a single block of memory which is contiguous.
 3. **Insertion and deletion are costly.** (O(n))

 ## Linked List

-- Blocks of memory are called nodes.
+- Blocks of memory are called nodes/listnodes.
 - A node is divided into two parts: Data and Next Pointer.
 - Head pointer points to the first node and gives the entire linked list.
 - Last node's next field stores NULL, also called the Tail Node.

 ### Advantages of Linked List
 1. **Dynamic size:** We can easily increase/decrease elements.
 2. **Non-contiguous memory allocation.**
 3. **Insertion and deletion are inexpensive.** (Only linking needs to be changed.)

 ### Types of Linked Lists
 - (a) **Singly linked list:** Every node points to its successor node.
 - (b) **Doubly linked list:** Every node is connected to its previous and next node.
 - (c) **Circular linked list:** The last node will point to the head node.

+> Singly Linked List
 # Implementation of a Singly Linked List
 | val | next |
 | :--- | :--- |

 ## Listnode
 Listnode is not a built-in datatype.
 The syntax for a listnode in a singly linked list is as follows:

 ```cpp